 Housed in the Office of Service Learning, the Service Learning Associates (SLA) program engages 8 to 10 undergraduates each semester as student leaders to their peers in service-learning courses.
-Each Associate works intensively with one professor to support a service-learning course which aligns with the Associate's academic background and interests.
-The Associates meet regularly with both faculty and fellow Associates throughout the semester and attend professional development trainings facilitated by the Office of Service Learning.
+Each associate works intensively with one professor to support a service-learning course which aligns with the associate's academic background and interests.
+The associates meet regularly with both faculty and fellow associates throughout the semester and attend professional development trainings facilitated by the Office of Service Learning.

 The SLA program at Fairfield began in the spring semester of 2011.
-Past and current Associates have had the opportunity to engage with professors and courses across academic fields, from education to information systems to economics.
-For more information about the SLA program or the application process, please contact Karen Parkinson, Program Coordinator.
+Past and current associates have had the opportunity to engage with professors and courses across academic fields, from education to information systems to economics.
+For more information about the SLA program or the application process, please contact Karen Parkinson, program coordinator.

-Spring 2014 Service Learning Associates
+Spring 2015 Service Learning Associates

 Name: Solanlly Canas